InspiringLifeDesign/InspiringLifeDesign.github.io/_posts/2018/2018-04-03-write-about-what-you-love.markdown

 On top of all this, there's also a bonus copy of **Blogging Your Way To Riches** by Lynn James and Emma Bradley included with your purchase.
 I haven't read it yet, but I'm really looking forward to jumping into that after I've finished the course.

 #### How much does it cost?
-The usual course price is £197, but Emma has kindly provided me with a **discount code** to be able to offer you the course with **£50 off**, bringing down the total cost **from £197 to £147**.
+The course price is £197 (USD $250) if paid in a lump sum, or there's the option of a payment plan at £125 (USD $160) for 2 months (total cost £250/USD $320).

 Having paid for coaching in the past which tends to run at £100+ per hour, this price really offers **great value for money**.
 Trust me, I have learnt the hard way, that to make money you inevitably have to spend some money first.

-If you are interested in taking advantage of this great discount, simply use my code **SPRING2018** as you purchase [**Turn Your Dreams Into Money**: *How to build a six-figure blog and live the life you want*](http://bit.ly/turnyourdreamsintomoney){:target="_blank" rel="nofollow"}.
-This code can be used at any point in April 2018 to receive your £50 discount, but remember that the offer expires at midnight on 30th April 2018.
 Once you have purchased the course you have **lifetime access**, including any updates which Emma makes to it.

 ### Over To You
 So do you think that blogging could be a good Side Hustle for you?
 It can certainly be very rewarding, and thrilling whenever you receive feedback from your readers.
 As with most money making ventures it will take some of your time to get it set-up and maintained, but the rewards are there for the taking!